Skip to Content

 4. How to Plant Hydrangeas

-Early spring and fall are the best time to plant your hydrangea bush.
+Early spring and fall are the best time to plant your bushes.
 You’ll want to make sure the last frost has passed in spring.
-For fall, you want to be sure to plant before the first frost.
-Plant the hydrangea bush in the early morning or late afternoon.
+For fall, you want to plant before the first frost.
+Plant the bush in the early morning or late afternoon.

-Look at your hydrangea bush recommendations for spacing.
+Look at your planting recommendations for spacing.
 They require 3 to 10 feet apart, depending on the type of plant.
-You want to ensure enough space for the hydrangea bush to reach full maturity.
+You want to ensure enough space for the flowers to reach full maturity.

-You’ll want to dig a hole a little bit bigger than the depth of the root ball of the hydrangea shrub.
-Dig double or triple the width of the plant to loosen the soil and allow the roots to grow easily.
+You’ll want to dig a hole slightly larger than the depth of the hydrangea bush’s root ball.
+Dig double or triple the plant’s width to loosen the soil and allow the roots to grow easily.

-Set the hydrangea bush in the hole and make sure where the stem meets the soil is level.
-Fill the hole halfway with soil and water.
-Finish filling the hole and water again.
+Set the bush in the hole and make sure where the stem meets the soil is level.
+Fill the hole halfway with soil and water, then finish filling the hole with water again.

 5. Add Fertilizer